md2conf/md2conf/README.md

                                  from `confluence-content-model`
-  publish                      Publish content to a Confluence instance conpub, convert-and-publish  Convert and publish docs to a Confluence instance dump                         Dump content from Confluence instance help                         Displays help information about the specified
+  publish                      Publish content to a Confluence instance conpub, convert-and-publish  Convert and publish docs to a Confluence instance dump                         Dump content from Confluence instance and save
-                                 command
+                                 as 'confluence-content-model' with files in
+                                 Confluence VIEW format
+  dumpcon, dump-and-convert    Dump content from Confluence instance, convert
+                                 using VIEW2MD converter to directory tree with markdown files and binary attachments help                         Display help information about the specified command.
 'confluence-content-model' is a representation of Confluence page trees and attachments on a local filesystem.
 See 'md2conf help model' for details.
 ```